-ISAF Classes Committee and Sub-committee
+World Sailing Classes Committee and Sub-committee

-6.7 ISAF Classes Committee
+6.7 World Sailing Classes Committee

-- 6.7.1 The ISAF Classes Committee has been established by the Council pursuant to Article 42. - 6.7.2 The ISAF Classes Committee shall consist of a Chairman, a Vice-Chairman and one member that shall be appointed by each of the ISAF Classes from time to time.
+- 6.7.1 The World Sailing Classes Committee has been established by the Council pursuant to Article 42. - 6.7.2 The World Sailing Classes Committee shall consist of a Chairman, a Vice-Chairman and one member that shall be appointed by each of the World Sailing Classes from time to time.

-- 6.7.3 The ISAF Classes Committee shall: - (a) maintain a close liaison with all ISAF Classes and sailors; - (b) promote the welfare and growth of ISAF Classes; - (c) debate issues, excluding class rule matters, from ISAF class associations and make recommendations thereon; - (d) debate other matters that may be relevant to ISAF Classes' interests; - (e) review all relevant agenda items and comment to appropriate committees of the Council; - (f) propose members to the Equipment Committee, Events Committee, Equipment Control Sub-committee, Class Rules Sub-committee, International Measurers Sub-committee, Windsurfing and Kiteboarding Committee.
+- 6.7.3 The World Sailing Classes Committee shall: - (a) maintain a close liaison with all World Sailing Classes and sailors; - (b) promote the welfare and growth of World Sailing Classes; - (c) debate issues, excluding class rule matters, from World Sailing class associations and make recommendations thereon; - (d) debate other matters that may be relevant to World Sailing Classes' interests; - (e) review all relevant agenda items and comment to appropriate committees of the Council; - (f) propose members to the Equipment Committee, Events Committee, Equipment Rules Sub-committee and International Measurers Sub-committee.
 The member proposed to the Events Committee shall be a representative from an Olympic class. - 6.7.4 Olympic Classes Sub-committee

-- 6.7.4.1 The Olympic Classes Sub-committee has been established as a Sub-committee of the ISAF Classes Committee by the Council pursuant to Article 42. - 6.7.4.2 The Olympic Classes Sub-committee shall consist of members appointed from time to time by the Classes selected as equipment for the next Olympic Sailing Competition.
-Each class may appoint one member.
-The Chairman and Vice-Chairman shall be selected from the members by the Sub-committee. - 6.7.4.3 The Olympic Classes Sub-committee shall be entitled to make recommendations directly to Council on matters which relate primarily to Olympic classes, and not to other classes.
+- 6.7.4.1 The Olympic Classes Sub-committee has been established as a sub-committee of the World Sailing Classes Committee by the Council pursuant to Article 42. - 6.7.4.2 The Olympic Classes Sub-committee shall consist of members appointed from time to time by the Classes selected as equipment for the next Olympic Sailing Competition.
+Each Class may appoint one member.
+The Chairman and Vice-Chairman shall be selected from the members by the Sub-committee.

-6.7.4.3 The Olympic Classes Sub-committee shall:

-- (a) maintain a close liaison with the Olympic Classes and it's sailors; - (b) promote the welfare and growth of the Olympic Classes; - (c) debate issues, other than class rules, raised by the Olympic Classes and make recommendations thereon to the ISAF Classes Committee; - (d) debate other matters that may be relevant to the Olympic Classes' interests; - (e) review all relevant agenda items and comment to appropriate committees of the Council.
+- 6.7.4.3 The Olympic Classes Sub-committee shall: - (a) maintain a close liaison with the Olympic Classes and it's sailors; - (b) promote the welfare and growth of the Olympic Classes; - (c) debate issues, other than class rules, raised by the Olympic Classes and make recommendations thereon to the World Sailing Classes Committee; - (d) debate other matters that may be relevant to the Olympic Classes' interests; - (e) review all relevant agenda items and comment to appropriate committees of the Council.